Do you snore?

 Worse still, Obstructive Sleep Apnea is the leading cause of nocturnal stroke and can lead to premature death.
 Untreated OSA may shorten your life expectancy as much as 8 years.

 5. You can do something about it

 If you have symptoms – or a spouse or partner notices that you repeatedly stop breathing at night – you may need an overnight sleep study.
 An overnight sleep study is the only way to accurately diagnose sleep apnea.

 There are also treatment options.
-While the preferred method of treatment for Obstructive Sleep Apnea is a CPAP (Continuous Positive Airway Pressure) machine, many people cannot tolerate the machine or refuse to use it.
+While the preferred method of treatment for Obstructive Sleep Apnea is a CPAP (Continuous Positive Airway Pressure) machine, most people cannot tolerate the machine or refuse to use it.
 Oral Appliance Therapy is usually the preferred answer for these patients.
-Still another option is surgery and most people would benefit from some weight loss.
+Still another option is surgery and some would benefit from weight loss.

 6. Oral Sleep Appliance Therapy is covered by most MEDICAL insurance plans

 Obstructive Sleep Apnea is a MEDICAL condition and, if left untreated, can lead to severe medical complications and death.
 Therefore, many medical insurance companies pay for the cost of Oral Sleep Appliance Therapy if proper medical protocol is followed by an experienced and qualified dental provider.
 As a Certified Obstructive Sleep Apnea Dental Team, we are happy to help you through the entire treatment process and will assist you in maximizing any medical insurance benefits you may have.

 So how do you know if you may be at risk for Sleep Apnea?